Decision Making through Explicit Mental Models

 We can illustrate the notion like this:

-Why Companies are Always Overburdened
+Why Companies Are Always Overburdened

 It is very common that most organizations feel stretched, as if they were constantly overwhelmed.